SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 6.md

 <kbd>![](images/lab6.png)</kbd>

-3.Then open a **New Query** console and paste the following to execute the updated function.
+3.Then open a **New Query** and paste the following to execute the updated function.

 ```
 SELECT rollup_http_request();